J0ANMM/wp-polylang-cookies-custom-plugin/README.md

 This php file is a custom plugin to set Polylang's configuration for cookies, that can be uploaded to Wordpress.

 ## Steps to upload the customized plugin to Wordpress
-1. Create a .zip file
+1. Create a .zip file from the .php file
 2. In Wordpress, go to Plugins > Add Plugins > Upload Plugin
 3. Upload the .zip file and install it